chocolate-doom/chocolate-doom/.github/CONTRIBUTING.md

-Chocolate Doom is always open to new feature requests; however, please be aware that the project is designed around a deliberately limited [philosophy](../PHILOSOPHY), and many features from other source ports will not be accepted.
-Here are a few common requests which are often
+Chocolate Doom is always open to new feature requests; however, please be aware that the project is designed around a deliberately limited [philosophy](../PHILOSOPHY), and many features common in other source ports will not be accepted.
+Here are a few common requests which are often rejected:
-rejected:

 * "High resolution" rendering (greater than 320x200 display).